 By Danielle DeSimone

-Several causes can lead a person to commit suicide, but for active-duty service members, there’s an additional layer of potential stressors on top of the regular ups-and-downs of life that puts them at risk.
+Several causes can lead a person to die by suicide, but for active-duty people who serve, there’s an additional layer of potential stressors on top of the regular ups-and-downs of life that puts them at risk.

 In light of this heartbreaking trend, the USO has developed special programming in line with the Center for Disease Control’s (CDC) strategies to prevent suicide to support service members in need, even in the darkest of times.

 Strengthening Service Members Through Connection

 Service members who are stationed in other countries or deployed to combat zones often experience loneliness and isolation.
 They must spend months – sometimes years – away from family and friends in unfamiliar locations, while dealing with the stress and dangers of their daily duties.
-In fact, according to the Blue Star Families 2021 Military Family Lifestyles Survey, 8 in 10 active-duty respondents have been separated from their families in the past 18 months due to military service, and 31% have been separated for a total of six or more months.
+In fact, according to the Blue Star Families 2022 Military Family Lifestyles Survey, 45% of active-duty people surveyed reported that the amount of time spent apart from their families due to military service was the #2 issue facing military families today.

 This is a serious issue for the morale and mental health of our nation’s military, which not only impacts operational readiness, but also the personal lives of those in uniform.

 According to a 2018 study, “social connections can act as a buffer against the impact of stressful or negative life experiences on mental health.”
 The International Association for Suicide Prevention and the World Health Organization (WHO) also cites social connection as a crucial method in preventing suicide.